vasilakisfil/active_model_serializers/docs/howto/add_relationship_links.md

 ### Links as a property of the resource definiton
 **This is only applicable to JSONAPI adapter**

-You can use the `links` helper method to define the links you need in the resource definition level.
+You can use the `links` class method to define the links you need in the resource's primary data.

 ```ruby
 class Api::V1::UserSerializer < ActiveModel::Serializer